Tanchwa/DevOps-Projects/Terraform/DOcean TF/README.md

 # Terraform
 ## Overview
 Here is a simple Terraform script to reate a single Digital Ocean droplet.
 I've also included a Cloud-Init file to automatically set up the cloud instance with an installation of Docker, and to pull my Python application image.
-This also pulls any new versions of the image with an app called "watchtwoer."
+This also pulls any new versions of the image with an app called "Watchtower."
 This is also set up automatically on the cloud image with Cloud-Init.

 # Requirements
 Install Terraform on your workstation, clone this repository.